code-BSOD/praktikum_washer/README.md

 #### a.
 Installation & Running the API Server

 - Clone the repository from Github
+- Navigate to the cloned Git repo folder
 - Create a Virtual Environment using:
 `python3 -m venv .venv`
 - Activate the Virtual Environment using: